wgmilleriii/favorite/docs/planning/immediate/NEXT_DAY.md

 - Piano client appointments (check calendar for specific times)
 - Lunch break
 - Check in with Katie at least once during the day
+- ⭐ NEW: Order pajamas for Jack and Barbara (if sizes obtained, use remaining laptop time)

 ### Katie
 - Work on visual design projects